binfalse/GEMtractor/docs/application-note/README.md

 The idea of extracting and analysing the enzyme-centric network of a GEM is not new.
 However, [Horne et al 2004](https://academic.oup.com/bioinformatics/article/20/13/2050/241978) is not available anymore and [Asgari et al 2018](https://www.ingentaconnect.com/contentone/ben/cbio/2018/00000013/00000001/art00015) apparently mistook the reaction-centric network for an enzyme-centric network.

-Here we introduce GEMtractor, a web-based tool to extract reaction-centric and enzyme-centric views of genome-scale metabolic models (GEM).
+Here we introduce the GEMtractor, a web-based tool to extract reaction-centric and enzyme-centric views of genome-scale metabolic models (GEM).
 GEMtractor allows for trimming of models to, for example, remove currency metabolites or to focus on context-based models.
 The GEMtractor is a free software and easy to install, including an increased privacy and speed because it can be deployed locally.